-Dr. Basil Alwattar is a sports medicine specialist and general orthopedist with a clinical focus on arthroscopic and open treatment of orthopedic pathology affecting the knee, shoulder, and hip.
+Dr. Basil Alwattar is a sports medicine specialist and general orthopedic surgeon with a clinical focus on arthroscopic and open treatment of orthopedic pathology affecting the hip, knee and shoulder.
 Dr. Alwattar also treats traumatic injuries and degenerative conditions, provides general fracture care and performs replacement surgery of the shoulder, knee, and hip.

-Dr. Alwattar was born and raised in Evanston, Illinois and graduated with a Bachelor of Science in History and Biology from the University of Michigan in Ann Arbor.
-He then received his Medical Degree from the University of Illinois College of Medicine, Champaign-Urbana campus.
+Dr. Alwattar was born and raised in Evanston, Illinois and a product of their public-school system.
+From there he attended the University of Michigan in Ann Arbor and graduated with a Bachelor of Science in History and Biology.
+After undergraduate studies he attended and received his Medical Degree from the University of Illinois College of Medicine, Champaign-Urbana in 2004.

 After fellowship, Dr. Alwattar moved to Oakland with his wife, a Bay Area native.
-Dr. Alwattar has spent his entire career on staff at Alta Bates Summit Medical center and serves as the vice-chairman of the department of orthopedics as well as the president of the orthopedic co-management llc.
-He serves as assistant team physician for St. Mary’s College in Moraga, CA and is on staff at Highland Hospital in Oakland, CA. There he serves as a consultant orthopedist to manage complex sports and trauma injuries along side the talented Highland orthopedists.
+Dr. Alwattar has spent his entire career on staff at Alta Bates Summit Medical center and serves as the chairman of the department of orthopedics.
+He also serves as a team physician for St. Mary’s College in Moraga, CA and is on staff at Highland Hospital in Oakland, CA. There he serves as a consultant orthopedist to manage complex sports and trauma injuries along side the talented Highland orthopedists.

-Dr. Alwattar is a board certified orthopaedic surgeon and active member of the American Academy of Orthopaedic Surgeons, the Arthroscopy Association of North America and the California Orthopaedic Association.
+Dr. Alwattar is an active fellow of the American Academy of Orthopaedic Surgeons, the Arthroscopy Association of North America, the Alameda County Medical Association and is a delegate representative of the California Orthopedic Association.